shivangi013/Satellite-Control-System/README.md

 Linearization:<br>

 A change of variables is introduced to transform the equations of motion into a system of four first-order nonlinear differential equations in state-space representation.
-The new variables $x_1$, $x_2$, $x_3$, and $x_4$ relate to the satellite's radial and angular dynamics, while the control inputs u1 and u2 account for external forces.
+The new variables $x_1$, $x_2$, $x_3$, and $x_4$ relate to the satellite's radial and angular dynamics, while the control inputs $u_$1 and $u_2$ account for external forces.

-The state-space equations are expressed as:
+The state-space equations are expressed as:<br>

 $dx/dt = f(x, u)$, where $x(t)$ is in $R^4$ and $u(t)$ is in $R^2$.
-Here, f is a vector function with nonlinear components depending on the state x and controls u.
+Here, f is a vector function with nonlinear components depending on the state $x$ and controls $u$.

 Linearization
 The nonlinear system is linearized around the equilibrium point (x = 0, u = 0) to simplify analysis.
 The linearized system takes the form: